 Aha, so this would be the movie series.
 It is not entirely clear what there is still a chance for, but I shall just take Hammond’s word.
-He’s always been an impeccable source of wisdom.
+He is nothing if not an impeccable source of wisdom.

 What the chair holders didn’t realize was that there was something of importance on the island to Hammond, but there was also something that shouldn’t exist on the island.

-Please form an orderly queue in the foreshadowing line and the darkwraiths will be happy to hit you in the face with the forshadowing gong for a nominal fee.
+Please form an orderly queue in the foreshadowing line and the Darkwraiths will be happy to hit you in the face with the foreshadowing gong for a nominal fee.